jeremytammik/tbc/a/2028_bim_notebook.md

 <p style="font-style:italic"></p>We tend to overestimate the effects of a technology in the short run and underestimate them in the long run.
 </center>

-His observation was not only about technology, but human behavior in general: we are curious and impatient.
+His observation was not only about technology, but human behaviour in general: we are curious and impatient.
 We get excited about new things and are quickly disappointed when they don't immediately perform as expected.
 Especially from technologies, we expect too much too quickly and have little patience with the need for innovation to develop with time.
 AI is a good example: the initial mixture of euphoria and panic has rapidly faded.
-Another example, our health behavior: we often initially overestimate behavioral changes &ndash; a new training method, meditation, or diet &ndash; and enthusiastically view them as a panacea, underestimating long-term benefits.
+Another example, our health behaviour: we often initially overestimate behavioural changes &ndash; a new training method, meditation, or diet &ndash; and enthusiastically view them as a panacea, underestimating long-term benefits.
-Often, people don't stick with a behavior long enough to see its true benefits and returns.
+Often, people don't stick with a behaviour long enough to see its true benefits and returns.
 Or, other people ([Sartre's hell](https://duckduckgo.com/?q=sartre+hell)): we get to know a person, like her, fall in love.
 Reality sets in, initially exciting aspects irritate.
 Get through that phase and realise that the other person is not perfect (but neither are we), and the tide turns.